isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 The length of your SHN will be stipulated in the Entry Approval Letter or Safe Travel Pass issued.

 #### 2. My place of residence is unsuitable for me to serve my Stay-Home Notice (SHN).
-Can I opt to serve my SHN at the SHN-Dedicated Facility (SDF) instead?
+Where can I book an accommodation to serve my SHN?

 Some groups of travellers are allowed to serve SHN at a self-sourced accommodation.
 This includes one’s place of residence or a suitable hotel.
 Please read the latest health advisory on the things to note when serving your SHN at www.moh.gov.sg/covid-19.